composers biography : V - Vz

 Charleroi, Belgium

-a Belgian professor of electroacoustic music and composer
+a Belgian professor of electro-acoustic music and composer

 van den Abeele, Cyriel (see Abeele, Cyriel van den)